By John M. Grimsrud

 Glancing in my rearview mirror I saw that hauntingly beautiful Mayan princess transformed as she “shot me the bird” with both hands while sour facedly sticking out her tongue.
 Beauty is only skin deep!

 The state of Quintana Roo had been a territory where no white man was safe from the beginning of the Caste War in 1847 until the 1930s.
-After federal troops out gunned the Maya and sent all of the captives off to Cuba as slaves President Porfirio Diaz made Quintana Roo into a national territory in 1902
+After federal troops out gunned the Maya and sent all of the captives off to Cuba as slaves President Porfirio Diaz made Quintana Roo into a national territory in 1902.

-Statehood came in 1974 two years after Cancun and the Caribbean coast were discovered and being developed as a tourist destination.
+Statehood came in 1974 two years after Cancun and the Caribbean coast were discovered and being developed into a tourist destination.
 Before that it had been a smugglers tax free haven where clandestine fortunes were made dealing in everything from electronic gadgets to Dutch ham and cheese.

 Caribbean coast tourism brought an avalanche of development beginning in Cancun in 1972.
-International vacationers flooded in making the Costa Maya the world’s number one tourist destination, sending this last holdout of ancient Mayan culture and tradition into a faded memory.
+International vacationers flooded in making the Costa Maya the world’s number one tourist destination sending this last holdout of ancient Mayan culture and tradition into a faded memory.

 Land grabbing flimflammers and unscripted developers exploited labor at slave wages and didn’t hesitate to capitalize.